Crocoblock/developer-documentation/01-jet-engine/01-hooks/01-listings/filters.md

 ## jet-engine/ajax/get_listing/response

-Дозволяє змінювати результат виконання AJAX колбеку get_listing до відправки результатів на фронт.
+Allows changing the result of the AJAX callback get_listing before sending the results to the frontend.

 **Args:**

-* `$response` - array - За замовчнням містить лише ключ 'html' в якому зберігається результат вкионання колбеку. Можна додавати свої ключі які буде передано на фронт у JSON форматі.
+* `$response` - array - By default, contains only the 'html' key, which stores the result of the callback execution.
+You can add your keys that will be passed to the frontend in JSON format.
-* `$widget_settings` - array - масив з налаштуваннями лістингу.
+* `$widget_settings` - array - The settings of the listing.
-* `$query` - array - аргументи квері лістингу.
+* `$query` - array - The listing query arguments.

 **Location:**
 /includes/listings/ajax-handlers.php